Jade-Annalise/Jade-Annalise/README.md

 - 👋 Hi, I’m @Jade-Annalise
 - 👀 I’m interested in coding in python for data analysis and machine learning
 - 🌱 I’m currently learning machine learning libraries
-- A lot of the repositories are just for fun

 <!---